RB-Isiaq/uptick-capstone/frontend/README.md

 5. Commit your changes with a descriptive commit message : `git commit -m "your commit message"`.

-6. IMPORTANT: To make sure there are no conflicts, run `git pull origin dev`.
+6. IMPORTANT: To make sure there are no conflicts, run `git pull origin frontend`.

 7. Push changes to your new branch, run `git push -u origin Feat/Home-page`.

-8. Create a pull request to the `dev` branch not `main`.
+8. Create a pull request to the `frontend` branch not `main`.

 9. Ensure to describe your pull request.